 Australian Liberty Alliance will seek to enact the policy proposals outlined in the paper Practical Steps to Stop Islamisation, first published by Q Society of Australia Inc in 2014.

 These proposals include a 10-year moratorium on all resident visa categories for applicants from member countries of the Organisation of Islamic Cooperation (OIC).
 Exceptions shall apply to the humanitarian intake of persecuted non-Islamic minorities from OIC countries.

 Further, we will require for accredited Islamic organisations in Australia to accept formally the supremacy of Australian law and universal human rights over Islamic doctrine and Sharia law.
 For example full face coverings in public spaces shall be prohibited.

 We will seek to prevent the implementation of any aspect of Sharia finance, Sharia courts and the influence of local or foreign Sharia councils over Australian institutions, our economic system and our supply chain.
 Among the proposed measures is the mandatory labelling of products and services from companies that have taken out halal certification, the implementation of the 'user pays' principle for halal certification schemes and an end to religious discrimination in Australia's secular organisations.

 We propose the introduction of a secure electronic voting system, fixed four-year terms for federal MPs and fixed eight-year terms for Senators.
-Arbitrary resignations by an MP or Senator forcing a by-election must have financial consequences for the resigning member or his party.
+Arbitrary resignations by an MP forcing a by-election must have financial consequences for the resigning member or his party.